 It took us a few tries to find a balance between hiking together and not ruining each other’s experience.
 My son hikes fast and doesn’t break a sweat, my wife hikes slower but still pretty fast, and I hike the slowest.
-So we let each other to hike our own hikes, and it’s working really well.
+So we let each other hike our own hikes, and it’s working really well.

 I almost forgot how rewarding and refreshing it is to just walk through the forest for a few hours while being left alone with my thoughts.
-There’s always something to do at home and at work, but here in the “wild” there’s nothing else to do.
+There’s always something to do at home and at work, but here in the “wild”, there’s nothing else to do.
 Just keep walking.
 Just keep thinking.

 moderate and I concur.
 It’s not especially beautiful or rewarding but it’s good enough when you get to the top of the Oyster Dome.

-If you hike clounter-clockwise, you get a steeper incline for about 2 1⁄2 miles, after which you mostly go down for roughly 3 1⁄2 miles.
+If you hike counter-clockwise, you get a steeper incline for about 2 1⁄2 miles, after which you mostly go down for roughly 3 1⁄2 miles.
 The Dome is the only worthy feature of the trail — feel free to skip Lily lake (it’s more of a pond really).